marcelowoo/marcelowoo.github.io/_pages/teaching.md

 Organize your courses by years, topics, or universities, however you like! -->

-I have over four years of experience teaching both undergraduate and graduate economics courses at University of Nottingham and Universidad de San Andrés.
+I have over four years of experience teaching both undergraduate and graduate economics courses at University of Nottingham (UK) and Universidad de San Andrés (Argentina).

 **Courses at University of Nottingham**:
 - UG Teaching Assistant, Economics Dissertations (2024-2025)